adobe/franklin-sidekick-library/README.md

 };
 ```

-If the `searchEnabled` property is set to true the search icon will appear in the library header when the plugin is loaded.
-If the users enters a search query this `decorate()` function of the plugin will be called again with the search string passed in the `query` parameter of the `decorate()` function.
+When the `searchEnabled` property is true, the library header will display a search icon upon loading the plugin.
+If the user initiates a search by entering a query, the `decorate()` function of the plugin will be triggered again, this time with the search string passed in the query parameter of the `decorate()` function.

 ### Plugin web components

-Plugin authors can utilize a select set of web components from [Spectrum](https://opensource.adobe.com/spectrum-web-components/index.html) that is included by the sidekick library when developing their plugin.
+Plugin authors can utilize a select set of web components from [Spectrum](https://opensource.adobe.com/spectrum-web-components/index.html) when building a custom plugin.

 The available components from Spectrum are